60dimension/IELTS-Vocabularies/Vocabulary05.md

 I have tremendous respect for Dean.

-Newspapers resorted a personal abuse.
+Newspapers resorted to personal abuse.

 She gave me some money to cover any miscellaneous expenses.